everestmz/everestmz.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Everest
-title: Hi, I'm Everest
+header: Hi, I'm Everest
 ---

 I'm building a stealth product at [Rippling](https://rippling.com).

-Outside of work, I'm usually hacking on one of my personal [projects](/projects).
+Outside of work, I'm usually hacking on one of my [projects](/projects).
 Right now, I'm building AI-assisted programming tools like [sage](https://github.com/everestmz/sage) and [llmcat](https://github.com/everestmz/llmcat).

 Previously, I dropped out of Waterloo to found Fuzzbuzz ([YC W19](https://www.ycombinator.com/companies/fuzzbuzz)), where we built systems and tools to autonomously find software vulnerabilities.
 We served Fortune 100 companies and intelligence agencies, and were [acquired by Rippling](https://www.rippling.com/blog/founders-keepers-rippling-acquires-fuzzbuzz) in 2023.